rodneyrehm/viewport-units-buggyfill/Readme.md

 }
 ```

 ## Cross Origin Stylesheets

 **Warning:** Including stylesheets from third party services, like Google WebFonts, requires those resources to be served with appropriate CORS headers.
+You may also need to be aware of the fact that relative URLs within those style sheets are NOT resolved, possibly leading to missing fonts and images.

 ## Changelog